The Laws of Durholme

 Releasing, cause the release, or conspiring to release or invoke an uncontrolled werewolf shall cause those responsible to be considered the accountable party.

-- The sale or supply of “Adario potions” to any citizen not already suffering an addiction to such potions is illegal.
+The sale or supply of "Adario potions" with addictive properties to any citizen is illegal.

-Recognised Religions ~ The City of Durholme recognises the following religions: Those of the Seal, Sword, and Bone Pantheons.
+Recognised Religions: The City of Durholme recognises the following religions: Those of the Seal, Sword, and Bone Pantheons, and the Balance.
 The Six Elemental Faiths, and Druidism.
 Citizens will have their rights to worship and follow these religions respected, thought they must still follow the laws of the City, regardless of Scriptures.

-There shall be only five recognised sentences, which may be combined.
+There shall be only six recognised sentences, which may be combined.
 A citizen may only be sentenced once for any specific crime.

 Recompense ~ Whether repairing a damaged window or replacing a stolen necklace the value of the act will always be greater that the cost of the crime.
 This sentence will be enforced with a time limit at which point it will be upgraded to a greater sentence.